 Local and Global Mission

 Soccer Chaplains United gives back to local and global communities using soccer to make an impact.
 We resource donated and new soccer equipment for local and global mission projects.
 A portion of our donations go to purchase new equipment.
-We accept applications for different work projects from different organizations and see those teams resourced to use soccer for their own outreach efforts.
+We accept applications for different work and community projects and resource teams to use soccer for their own outreach efforts.
 See our different projects throughout the years.